TommyTeaVee/popspace/README.md

 The message protocol is not well-documented, but you can find a full list of incoming and outgoing message types in `./noodle/src/api/roomState/types/socketProtocol`.
 The backend handlers for these messages are located in `./hermes/src/server/processors`.

 Having a separate server for HTTP and Socket connections is probably overkill for a self-hosted app!
-As PopSpace's usage moves in this direction, it might be welcome to combine these two services by moving the HTTP routes into the Hermes Express server.
+As Qtune's usage moves in this direction, it might be welcome to combine these two services by moving the HTTP routes into the Hermes Express server.

 ### The Collaborative Document Server